-LESLIE: Now we’ve got Janet in Georgia on the line who wants help with a decking project.
+LESLIE: Now we’ve got Janet in Georgia on the line who wants help with a decking project on when to stain wood deck.
 What’s going on at your money pit?

 JANET: I just had a deck built last month and already, some of the boards are kind of shrinking because it’s been raining on and off a little bit.